Yaqub Qureishi

-Haji Yaqoob Qureshi (born 1 January 1959) is a Former Minister of Uttar Pradesh Government.
-He is elected former MLA of Bahujan Samaj Party.
+Haji Yaqoob Qureshi (born 1 January 1959) is an Indian politician who formerly served as a minister in the Uttar Pradesh Government.
+He was an elected MLA of the Bahujan Samaj Party.
+He has 6 criminal cases against him and assets of more than 8 crores.

 Biography

-Haji yaqoob Quraishi was elected from the Meerut seat in 2007 as a UPUDF candidate.
-After this he changed his party to Bahujan Samaj Party (BSP).
-In 2012.
+Haji Yaqoob Quraishi was elected from the Meerut seat in 2007 as a UPUDF candidate.
+In 2012, he changed his party to Bahujan Samaj Party (BSP).